yenon118/snakyVC/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The snakyVC is a pipeline built for variant calling using next-generation sequencing (NGS) whole genome sequencing datasets.
+The snakyVC is a pipeline built for variant calling using next-generation sequencing (NGS) whole-genome sequencing datasets.

 ## Requirements